rohan-mecheri/lstm-enhanced-predictive-maintenance/README.md

 The model’s performance is visualized through:

 - **Training and Validation Loss Curves**: To assess overfitting and convergence.
-- **Scatter Plot of Actual vs. Predicted RUL**: To evaluate prediction accuracy.
+- **Plot of Actual vs. Predicted RUL**: To evaluate prediction accuracy.

 ## Conclusion